Repayment Policy

 Students who fail to commence attendance in all classes for which their enrollment level/award amount is based must have their state aid eligibility recalculated to reflect only their enrollment level for those classes they attended.

-Students who make enrollment status adjustments (up or down) after disbursement and after the enrollment lock date will not be subject to return of funds but will be held to completion of SAP requirements.
-Enrollment status increases must include WCG (Washington College Grant) awards based on that enrollment and may not exceed need.
-WCG may not exceed the cost of the student’s tuition and fees.
+Students who make enrollment status adjustments down after disbursement and after the enrollment lock date will not be subject to return of funds but will be held to completion of SAP requirements.

 If a student’s enrollment is adjusted during the tuition refund period and tuition is reduced, and the student failed to commence attendance in all classes for which their disbursement was made, the grant shall be reduced to not exceed the cost of tuition and fees.
 The Washington Student Achievement Council has defined award amounts based on actual tuition and estimated fees using a 15-credit tuition and fee amount, with adjustments only required for less than full time enrollment, as a result of need limitations, or quarters of eligibility restrictions.